Sutured manifold hierarchies and the Thurston norm: Euler classes of taut foliations and the Thurston norm

 Thurston's Inequality establishes that the Euler class of a taut foliation has dual Thurston norm at most one.
 Furthermore, it has norm one if the foliation has a compact leaf of negative Euler characteristic.
 Gabai showed that the converse is true for vertices of the dual Thurston ball.
-A proof of the following result can be found in \cite{gabai_fully_2020}.
+The following theorem makes precise the statement that finitely many taut sutured manifold hierarchies are enough to recover the Thurston norm of a manifold.

-\bt\cite{Gabai1997} Let $M$ be a compact oriented irreducible $3$-manifold, possibly with toroidal boundary, and let $\beta\in H^2(M,\partial M)$ be a vertex of the dual unit ball.
-There is a groomed sutured manifold hierarchy for $(M,\partial M)$ such that any carried taut foliation has relative Euler class $\beta$. \et
+\bt\cite{Gabai1997, gabai_fully_2020} Let $M$ be a compact oriented irreducible $3$-manifold, possibly with toroidal boundary, and let $\beta\in H^2(M,\partial M;\R)$ be a vertex of the dual unit ball.
+Let $S$ be a taut surface in $M$ representing a class in the top-dimensional open cone dual to $\beta$.
+If $\mc F$ is a taut foliation such that $S$ is algebraically fully marked with respect to it, then $e(\mc F)=\beta$.
+In particular, $\beta$ is the relative Euler class of any taut foliation carried by a groomed sutured manifold hierarchy for $(M,\partial M)$ starting with a decomposition along $S$. \et

-This theorem makes precise the statement that finitely many taut sutured manifold hierarchies are enough to recover the Thurston norm of a manifold.